jim-easterbrook/pywws/README.txt

 	  python-twitter
 	    (http://code.google.com/p/python-twitter/) v0.6 or higher
 	  simplejson (http://pypi.python.org/pypi/simplejson)
+	To create new language translations:
+	  msgfmt (from the gettext package) if installing on Linux

 	Many of these dependencies are available as packages for most Linux distributions.
 This provides an easier way to install them than